kendricng/bay-area-houses/README.md

 ## Edge Cases

-Since the purpose of this repository is to understand the real estate market in the Bay Area for my first home purchase.
+The purpose of this repository is to understand the real estate market in the Bay Area for my first home purchase.
 Hence, a lot of the edge cases related to large houses (e.g. mansions, large acreage lots) have been removed.

 ## Data Integrity Issues

-During the data scraping phase of the project, the data was not of the highest quality, with missing values for many of the features.
+During the data scraping phase of the project i.e. `Preprocessing`, the data was not of the highest quality, with missing values for many of the features.

 Many of the values have been imputed by using the mean or median, and other values have been dropped.
 Much of the rationale for imputing missing values are largely driven by rules of thumb about houses (e.g. high correlation between `bed` and `bath`).

-Data integrity is a well known issue within the real estate industry, and a central database of real esate data is a highly sought after proprietary asset.
+Data integrity is a well known issue within the real estate industry, and a central database of cleaned real esate data is a highly sought after proprietary asset.

 ## Room for Improvement